 Transactions executed on an electronic trading platform should be reported if the person who sets the parameters of the key economic terms (in particular, pricing parameters) that will apply to transactions that are executed on the platform is a Hong Kong trader.
 In such case, the Hong Kong trader will be regarded as being responsible for the decision to enter into these transactions.
 On the other hand, if the parameters of the key economic terms were previously set (or modified) by a trader outside Hong Kong, but the latest modification was by a Hong Kong trader and in a manner that altered the pricing parameters of a transaction before it was executed, the Hong Kong trader will be regarded as responsible for the final decision to enter into the transaction, and the transaction will have to be reported to the HKMA via the HKTR.
 In fact, the Hong Kong trader will thereafter continue to be regarded as setting the parameters of the key economic terms for transactions executed on the platform, until the parameters are next modified by another trader.

 Q28.
-Transactions entered into for a third party other than an affiliate your institution and the client.)
-We assume also that neither the client nor the third party institution is affiliate of your institution.
+Transactions entered into for a third party other than an affiliate

 Should I report a transaction that I have entered into on behalf of a client which is not an affiliate of my institution?